Hozny/University-Notes/MATH136/MATH136.md

 ## Functions
 In first year calculus, we study real numbers, $\mathbb{R}$, and functions on the real numers, $f:\mathbb{R} \rightarrow \mathbb{R}$

-we ask questions about domain, range, injectivity, surjectivity, invertibility, extrema, continuity, differentiability, integrability, etc.
+we ask questions about domain, range, injecti\vec{v_i}ty, surjecti\vec{v_i}ty, invertibility, extrema, continuity, differentiability, integrability, etc.

 There are many important functions that do not have domain and codomain $\mathbb{R}$.
 Let's start by introducing just one new set of objects to consider as inputs and outputs for our functions: